YazanKittaneh/soto-llc/README.md

-# Next.js Fullstack Starter
+# soto-accounting-llc-form

-A modern, production-ready template for building full-stack web applications with Next.js 15, React 19, Tailwind CSS 4, and Supabase.
+A form for user to submit infomration to create an LLC

 ## 🚀 Tech Stack